 Reason #5: I want to save money.

 How much money do you spend on cigarettes?
-They are not cheap.
+Probably a lot and the price keeps getting higher.
 Think of all the money you could save by not smoking.
 Instead, you can use the money to buy necessities like groceries or gas for your car.
 Perhaps the extra money you save can go toward treating yourself to a nice dinner at your favorite restaurant or right into a college savings account or future investment for a dream vacation or house.

 American Lung Association

 The Lung Association